-If you’re a teacher, parent, or day camp counselor thinking of spending a week or so on ancient Egypt, here’s some ideas other people have found useful:
+If you’re a teacher, parent, or day camp counselor thinking of spending a week or so on ancient Egypt activities, here’s some ideas other people have found useful:

 For girls, a longer white outfit like a long white nightgown – it should reach her ankles.
 This, too, should be tied at the waist with a sash.
 Both girls and boys in ancient Egypt often wore heavy gold jewelry, and blue or green eye shadow, and black eyeliner.